-PI: Dr. Weifeng (Frank) Xu, awarded by the National Science Foundation, Award Period: 8/1/2017 to 8/1/2020.
+PI: Dr. Weifeng (Frank) Xu, associate professor, was awarded this grant by the National Science Foundation.
+Award Period: 8/1/2017 to 8/1/2020.
 Award Amount: $400,000.
 Dr. Xu, students, and other professionals will be building a web-based cyber security simulator over the next three years that will simulate real-world cyber threats and other challenges as a training tool for students and educators.
 This grant will expand cyber security education at BSU using new and innovative methods.
 Project goals include partnering with local high schools and area HBCUs to assist in building a qualified cyber security workforce to satisfy future demand.

 Title: Planetary Data System - Small Bodies Node

-Co-PI: Dr. Bo Yang, awarded by NASA, Award Period 12/1/2015 - 11/30/2020.
+Co-PI: Dr. Bo Yang, associate professor, was awarded this grant by NASA.
+Award Period 12/1/2015 - 11/30/2020.
 Dr. Yang and students have created a logic-based model for representing the semantics of complex space data objects.
-Dr. Yang along with Computer Science students have done research and written a paper called ICSSA: Association-Aware Data Retrieval in Planetary Data Systems.
+Dr. Yang along with computer science students have done research and written a paper called ICSSA: Association-Aware Data Retrieval in Planetary Data Systems.

-Virtual Reality Laboratory consists of the VR Software Laboratory and the VR Hardware Laboratory in the Computer Science Building.
-The VR Hardware Lab is equipped with current state of art equipment which includes high quality stereoscopic displays (Corner Cave, 3D Wall), motion trackers, Head mounted displays (nVisor SX111, Z800 Dual Pro, Oculus Rift, HTC Vive), 3D input devices (Cyber gloves III, 5DT Data glove), and force feedback devices.
+Virtual Reality (VR) Laboratory consists of the VR Software Laboratory and the VR Hardware Laboratory in the Computer Science Building.
+The VR Hardware Lab is equipped with current state of art equipment which includes high quality stereoscopic displays (Corner Cave, 3D Wall), motion trackers, head mounted displays (nVisor SX111, Z800 Dual Pro, Oculus Rift, HTC Vive), 3D input devices (Cyber gloves III, 5DT Data glove), and force feedback devices.
 The VR Software Lab is equipped with high quality 3D graphics workstations (Alien ware 3D Gaming Desktops).
-Our current research projects focus in areas of Virtual Reality (VR), Augmented Reality (AR), and Software Engineering (SE).
-The students and faculty are pioneering the use of VR technology in areas such as evacuation simulation, way finding, battlefield simulation, emergency response, multi-user virtual environment (MUVE), VR instructional modules, mobile augmented reality application (MARA), and VR classroom environment.
+Our current research projects focus in areas of Virtual Reality, Augmented Reality, and Software Engineering.
+The students and faculty are pioneering the use of VR technology in areas such as evacuation simulation, way finding, battlefield simulation, emergency response, multi-user virtual environment, VR instructional modules, mobile augmented reality application, and VR classroom environment.
 The lab has conducted virtual evacuation drills in collaborative virtual environments (CVE) for immersive and non-immersive environments.